-Administration, Adult Education, Brotherhood, Building Grounds & House, Caring, Cemetery, Chai Society, Choir and Music, Education, Friend of a Friend/Chaverot, Fund-Raising, Kulanu (formerly Gay & Lesbian Inclusion), Interfaith Outreach, Israel & Liason with Jewish Organizations, Membership, Nursery School, Public Relations, Religious Affairs, Sinai in the City (SITC), Sinai Social Sundays, Social Action, Youth Activities.
+Administration, Adult Engagement, Brotherhood, Building Grounds & House, Caring, Cemetery, Chai Society, Choir and Music, Education, Friend of a Friend/Chaverot, Fund-Raising, Kulanu (formerly Gay & Lesbian Inclusion), Interfaith Outreach, Israel & Liason with Jewish Organizations, Membership, Nursery School, Public Relations, Religious Affairs, Sinai in the City (SITC), Sinai Social Sundays, Social Action, Youth Activities.

 Scroll down for each Committees' & Clubs' Description.

 Clicking on highlighted names (blue) will provide more information.

 The function of the Administration Committee is to act as a liaison between the Temple Board of Trustees and the Administrative staff.

 Its goal is to offer administrative counsel and evaluation when needed, and to be supportive of the operational needs of the Executive Director as well as the general office personnel.
 This is to be accomplished with a keen sense of fiscal responsibility to the Board.

 Adult Engagement Committee

 This Committee's mission is to enhance the Congregation's knowledge and understanding of all aspects of the Jewish experience.
 In cooperation with the Senior Rabbi, the Committee researches, develops and implements relevant programming and events.

 - To research and explore program possibilities and potential topics of interest

 - To develop relevant, varied and informative programming